Journal at the ICA

 Noticias de America (News from America) by Paulo Nazareth is a performance presented as a sum of the ephemera from encounters that punctuated his vast five-year walk from his home in Brazil to Cape Town, South Africa.
 Nazareth’s work in the gallery is a more passive but also perhaps a more sincere form of performance art, not about showmanship or direct engagement with an audience prepared for art in a closed space, but about unfeigned people in real-time.

 Artefacts by Cyprien Gaillard is the highlight; an echoing and repetitious soundtrack combined with stunning sun gilt shots of a post-war Iraq.
 A moving juxtaposition of beautiful scenic views and militant presence, recorded on an iPhone and translated to 35mm film, the piece will loop itself into a state of decay; Gaillard draws a cogent metaphorical relationship between his subject, the ancient city of Babylon, and the strip of film.

 There is undoubtedly a varied array of things to see, watch and listen to.
 With components of a very live nature, inclusive gallery culture is being reinvigorated at the ICA.

-Journal is on at the Institute of Contemporary Arts until 7th September 2014, for further information visit here.
+Journal is at the Institute of Contemporary Arts until 7th September 2014.
+For further information visit the gallery’s website here.